scottgallant/recipe-collection/about.md

 date: '2017-01-05 00:00:00'
 layout: default
 ---
-# Hello.
+Hello.
 And welcome to my personal recipe collection.

-## This is a grand experiment.
+# This is a grand experiment.

-Somehow, there's no out-of-the-box solution out there on the internet that works the way I want it to (said every <a href="http://www.sharonbrener.com">designer</a> ever), so I'm biting the bullet and making it myself.
+Somehow, there's no out-of-the-box solution out there on the internet that works the way I want it to (said every [designer](http://www.sharonbrener.com) ever), so I'm biting the bullet and making it myself.
 In the process, I'm slowly teaching myself Jekyll, Git, and deep diving into CSS/HTML for the first time since college.
 Seems like the world's a little different out there.

 ## This site is pretty simple.

-Some recipes will be <a href="/tag/family">our family recipes</a> or <a href="/tag/basic">simple basics</a>, others will be <a href="/tag/diy-project">bigger DIY projects</a> like making your own bitters or kombucha.
+Some recipes will be [our family recipes](/tag/family) or [simple basics](/tag/basic), others will be [bigger DIY projects](/tag/diy-project) like making your own bitters or kombucha.
 Most of these are direct translations from other sources (thank you, sources) and I lay no claims to the content.

-Eventually, I hope to add fancy search and commenting functionality so that I can document what I've learned every time I make <a href="/tag/to-do">something new</a>.
+Eventually, I hope to add fancy search and commenting functionality so that I can document what I've learned every time I make [something new](/tag/to-do).
 This is also an exercise in teaching myself to be patient.
 Is it working yet?

+## This is also an exercise in creating a canonical recipe format.

+The recipe template uses <https://schema.org/Recipe> as a starting point and I've done my best to create a complete set of tags that span meal type, ingredients, diets, cooking methods, cuisines, and seasons.
+[It's complicated](/template), and a perpetual work in progress.

-## So, if you've magically stumbled on this site, <a href="http://sharonbrener.com/contact/">say hi</a>.
+## So, if you've magically stumbled on this site, [say hi](http://sharonbrener.com/contact/).
 I hope it makes you hungry.

-<3, s
+##### sb